rediscovery-io/remo-python/README.md

 That's it!

 To launch remo, run `python -m remo_app`.
-To call remo from python once you have a server running, use `import remo`
+To call remo from python once you have a server running, use `import remo`.

 To read more about installation and other features, visit [remo.ai](http://remo.ai)